tlorenzi/graphql-design-tutorial/TUTORIAL.md

   join table in the middle called `CollectionMembership`.
 - Collections, like products before them, can be either published (visible on the storefront) or not.

-With this background, you're ready to start thinking about your API design.

 ## Step One: A Bird's-Eye View